Updated: Apr 4

 4. al-'Aqeedah at-Tahaawiyyah

 The first three have been authored by Ibn Taymiyyah while the latter by at-Tahaawee. al-Waasitiyyah and at-Tahaawiyyah are often recommended for memorization.
-As one matriculates through these works one graduates through the most important areas of conventional theology with emphasis upon the Names and Qualities of Allah along with education on those who have stepped away from more orthodox beliefs and why.
+As one matriculates through these works one graduates through the most important areas of conventional theology with emphasis upon the Names and Qualities of Allah along with education on those who have veered away from more orthodox beliefs and why.
 Each one of these works enters into more detail on this topic than the previous.

 The primary commentary for al-'Aqeedah al-Waasitiyyah is the explanation of Muhammad Khaleel Harraas, although in more recent times many have begun to prefer the explanation of Ibn 'Uthaymeen.